Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

-So you want to register each new client and take note from which marketing channel they came from.
+So you want to register each new client and note which marketing channel they came from.
 By that, you can determine your cost per acquisition (CPA).

-This is not an easy thing to do if you get many clients by referrals as is the case in luxury real estate marketing.
+This is not easy to do if you get many clients by referrals, as is the case in luxury real estate marketing.

 The longer the referral chain gets, the more difficult it gets to determine the initial one.

 But if you can, you will be able to compare different CPAs of different marketing channels.